OAuth (self-hosted)

-This page describes the wire format.
-If you’re a user trying to connect a client (Claude Desktop, claude.ai, Goose, VS Code Copilot), you don’t need any of this — the host handles everything.
-Read on if you’re building a host, debugging a custom client, or operating an OSS deployment.
+This page is the wire reference.
+If you only want to connect a client (Claude Desktop, claude.ai, Goose, VS Code Copilot), the host handles everything — skip this page.
+Read on if you’re building a host, debugging a custom client, or operating a deployment of @ggui-ai/mcp-server.

 The flow at a glance